IanBrettell/PhD-thesis/docs/05-somites.md

 To maximise the efficiency of our sequencing runs, we "shallow-sequenced" the F2 generation with the short-read Illumina platform at a depth of ~1x.
 We then aligned these sequences to the *HdrR* reference with BWA-MEM2, sorted the reads and marked duplicates with Picard, then indexed the resulting BAM files with samtools.
 Genotyping these shallow sequences with the same method as used for the high-coverage sequences for the F0 and F1 generation would be inappropriate.
 We therefore used a different method whereby we used *bam-readcount* to count the reads that supported either the *Cab* or the *Kaga* allele for all SNPs that met the criteria described above in section \@ref(f1-homozygosity), summed the read counts within 5 kb blocks, and calculated the frequency of reads within each bin that supported the *Kaga* allele.
 This generated a value for each bin between 0 and 1, where 0 signified that all reads within that bin supported the *Cab* allele, and 1 signified that all reads within that bin supported the *Kaga* allele.
 Bins containing no reads were imputed with a value of 0.5.

-We then used these values for all F2 individuals as the input to a Hidden Markov Model (HMM) with *hmmlearn*, which we applied to classify each bin as one of three states, with state 0 corresponding to homozygous-*Cab*, 1 corresponding to heterozygous, and 2 corresponding to homozygous-*Kaga*.
+We then used these values for all F2 individuals as the input to a Hidden Markov Model (HMM) with the software package *hmmlearn*, which we applied to classify each bin as one of three states, with state 0 corresponding to homozygous-*Cab*, 1 corresponding to heterozygous, and 2 corresponding to homozygous-*Kaga*.

-Across each chromosome of every sample, we expected the output of the HMM to produce a sequence of states.
-Based on previous biological knowledge that crossover events occur on average once per chromosome [CITE], we expected to observe the same state persisting for long stretches of the chromosome, only changing to another state between 0 and 3 times, and rarely more.
+Across each chromosome of every sample, the output of the HMM was expected to produce a sequence of states.
+Based on previous biological knowledge that crossover events occur on average once per chromosome [CITE], I expected to observe the same state persisting for long stretches of the chromosome, only changing to another state between 0 and 3 times, and rarely more.

 **Figure @\ref(fig:hmm-standard)** shows how adjusting the HMM parameters changed the called genotypes for 10 F2 samples on chromosome 18.
 Allowing the HMM to train itself for the transition probabilities and emission variances, the HMM produced an apparently noisy output (**Figure @\ref(fig:hmm-standard)A**).
 Fixing the transition probabilities to make it very likely for a state to transition